Adaptive Graph Auto-Encoder for General Data Clustering: Introduction

 However, the existing methods are limited to graph type data while no graph is provided for general data clustering.
 Since a large proportion of clustering methods are based on the graph, it is reasonable to consider how to employ GCN to promote the performance of graph-based clustering methods.
-In this paper, we propose an Adaptive Graph Auto-Encoder to extend graph auto-encoder into common scenarios.
-The main contributions are listed as follows: \begin{itemize} \item To build a desirable graph, our model incorporates generative models of network embedding.
-Based on the generative perspective, the representation learning is further integrated such that the graph auto-encoder is naturally employed to learn embedding. \item The learned connectivity distribution, obtained from the generative graph models, is used as the goal that graph auto-encoder aims to reconstruct, which also inspires us to devise a novel architecture for decoders. \item Our model updates the graph adaptively according to the generated embedding such that it can exploit the deep information and revise the poor graph caused by raw features.
-We eliminate the collapse caused by the adaptive construction via changing the sparsity of the graph.
-Besides, the related theoretical analyses are given to understand the collapse phenomenon. \end{itemize}
+In this paper, we propose an Adaptive Graph Auto-Encoder (\textit{AdaGAE}) to extend graph auto-encoder into common scenarios.
+The main contributions are listed as follows: \textbf{(1)} Via extending the generative graph models into general type data, GAE is naturally employed as the basic representation learning model and weighted graphs can be further applied to GAE as well.
+The connectivity distributions given by the generative perspective also inspires us to devise a novel architecture for decoders. \textbf{(2)} As we utilize GAE to exploit the high-level information to construct a desirable graph, we find that the model suffers from a severe collapse due to the simple update of the graph.
+We analyze the degeneration theoretically and experimentally to understand the phenomenon.
+We further propose a simple but effective strategy to avoid it. \textbf{(3)} AdaGAE is a scalable clustering model that works stably on different scale and type datasets, while the other deep clustering models usually fail when the training set is not large enough.
+Besides, it is insensitive to different initialization of parameters and needs no pretraining.

+The paper is organized as: Section \ref{section_background} introduces the mathematical notations and revisits the works of deep clustering and graph auto-encoders.
+Section \ref{subsection_perspective} introduces the generative graph models which is utilized to build GAE models for weighted graphs and \ref{subsection_architecture} show the basic architecture of AdaGAE.
+Section \ref{subsection_adaptive} shows a collapse phenomenon due to the naive update and then gives a strategy to solve it.
+All proofs are shown in Section \ref{section_proof} and details of experiments are provided in Section \ref{section_experiments}.